Freehand sketching is impressive when done right and it is one of the most important on/off skills that you want in your career.

 No, that is you lying to yourself.
 It isn’t simple to draw by any means, but you still can do it!

 Let us dive in!

-Also, read all the way to the end, watch the videos for each style and take notes as you read through this article.
+Also, read to the end, watch the videos for each style and take notes as you read through this article.

 1. Classical architecture = analytical architecture

-The copious amount of detailing in classical architecture create this illusion where your eye jumps from one element to the other.
+The copious amount of detailing in classical architecture creates this illusion where your eye jumps from one element to the other.

 That is why you feel the need to stop and analyse a classical piece of architecture, it is designed for you to do that.

 It is artistic and overwhelming, but at the same time, it is meant to function like this.